Dawn found them both somewhat stiff, but otherwise ready to face the day.

 “Apparently the damage it inflicts doesn’t last much longer than its body after it’s killed,” Tyrel said.

 “You think that’s it?
 I’ve never heard of anything like that.”

 “Neither have I, but it’s all I can think of to explain this.
 I wonder if there’s anything in Forester lore about this kind of thing.”

 “Well, let’s get going, so we can get home and see what we can learn.”
 He paused in the middle of shoving leftovers back into his pack.
 “This couldn’t be part of the whole testing thing, could it?
 Some kind of ghost animal ambush thing to see how we react?”

 “That’s a thought.
 Maybe that’s it.
 If so, well, we won last night, that’s gotta look good.”

 Banvard proved to be a bit farther, and a bit more inaccessible, than they had thought.
 The track turned, at points, into a narrow trail hugging a steep hillside, much of it washed away by erosion.
 In other places, they found themselves climbing more than walking.

-Finally, they stopped to consider the palisades of Banvard, and the gates—or rather, gate, since one lay on the ground, and the other was somewhat crooked on its hinges.
+Finally, they stopped to consider the palisades of Banvard, and the gates—or rather, gate, since one half lay on the ground, and the remaining one was somewhat crooked on its hinges.
 The buildings visible beyond had been battered hard, first by the fall of the fort, more recently by the weather and lack of maintenance.
 Warily, they ventured inside, scouting the area without going into any of the dilapidated and probably unsafe buildings.